Wabinab/xenoblade-chronicles-2/src/07_a_ship.md

 "Ngh...
 Titan's foot!"

-Pyra made a larger flame that shone the environment brighter than his torchlight could.
+Pyra made a larger fireball that shone the environment brighter than his torchlight could.

 ![Fire ball](images/079_lighting_up_the_surrounding.jpg)

 Gramps was delighted, "Oh!
 Things are looking brighter already."

 "Poppi can help too."
-She looked up and two beams of light shone into the air.
-As if that helped a lot...
+Two beams emitted from her eyes, barely added to the already bright illumination, but she joined in anyways.

 ![Poppi's light](images/080_poppis_light.jpg)